shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-faq.md

 That is not a feature that will be supported.
-Deal sync with Trade Desk is designed to automate deal sync for ALL Trade Desk buyers as the design of the final state of this product is to enable all sellers in the Xandr marketplace.
+Deal sync with Trade Desk is designed to automate deal sync for ALL Trade Desk buyers as the design of the final state of this product is to enable all sellers in the Microsoft Advertising marketplace.

 ## I created a deal with Trade Desk member 1088, why did it not sync with Trade Desk systems?

-Deals created with Trade Desk Xandr members will not be supported in deal sync with Trade Desk as Trade Desk APIs require the Trade Desk partner ID declared in the deal.
+Deals created with Trade Desk Microsoft Advertising members will not be supported in deal sync with Trade Desk as Trade Desk APIs require the Trade Desk partner ID declared in the deal.
-Xandr is unable to determine which partner IDs to associate with a member ID deal.
+Microsoft Advertising is unable to determine which partner IDs to associate with a member ID deal.